rsippl/yocto-env-st/README.md

 * `init-env`
     * initializes the environment variables, so you can issue commands like `bitbake` etc.
     * source it *every time* you start the container: `source ./init-env`
+* `create-sdcard.sh`
+    * creates a raw file which can be written to an SD card
 * `serial.sh`
     * connects to the board's serial port (via /dev/ttyACM0)